-Many of us have had the dream of buying real estate in Mexico.
+Many of us have the dream of buying real estate in Mexico.
 It's a wonderful and tempting idea!
 Whether the dream involves retirement on the beach in Playa del Carmen, a condo in vibrant Merida, or anything in between, there's nothing quite like the fantasy of trying out something new.
 Imagine packing your winter coats and boots into long-term storage?
-It's almost too good to be true!

 In fact, buying one of the available houses for sale in Mexico could be one of the best decisions you ever make!